mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 !!!
 If you don't see the help tooltips, there is an option to toggle them on/off from the dropdown at your user email up at the top right corner of the screen.

-We strongly recommend that you complete the onboarding tutorial that comes with the UI so that you have a basic understanding of how Mender works before moving on to [Deploying to physical devices](../deploy-to-devices/deploy-to-physical-devices).
+We strongly recommend that you complete the onboarding tutorial that comes with the UI so that you have a basic understanding of how Mender works before moving on to [Install the Mender client](../install-the-mender-client).